omniscale-ai/omniscale-ai.github.io/content/en/homepage/seminar.md

 Venue: S17-0406, S17, NUS, Singapore

+### 2025-09-12
+- Speaker: Martin Hoffmann Petersen (Technical University of Denmark)

+    - Title: Computational investigation and generation of site-disordered sodium ion cathode materials

+    - Abstract: Disorder is a ubiquitous feature in functional materials, where doping strategies are widely employed to enhance performance and stability.
+In battery cathodes, for instance, transition metal-ion doping can significantly improve capacity and cycling stability.
+To unravel the mechanisms underlying these effects, we developed a system-specific machine learning interatomic potential (MLIP) capable of predicting total energy, atomic forces, atomic charges, and magnetic moments.
+The explicit treatment of atomic charge is particularly critical for cathode materials, where transition metal ions undergo redox transitions during ion extraction and insertion.
+Using this MLIP, we investigated four polyanionic sodium cathode materials to explore doping-induced site disorder and its impact on redox behavior.
+However, even with MLIPs, large-scale screening of site-disordered structures to identify optimal doping regimes remains computationally demanding.
+To address this challenge, we investigate the use of global optimization algorithm to tailored to site-disordered configurations, to find thermodynamically stable configurations for different charge state of the site-disordered sodium-ion cathode materials.
+Using these external.
+This framework enables the discovery of previously unexplored site-disordered states and provides insights into optimal doping ranges for polyanionic sodium cathodes, offering a pathway toward accelerated design of high-performance electrode materials.

 ##### 2025-08-29
 - Speaker: Zhao Yue
     - Title: Deep Learning Methods for Solving High-dimensional PDEs: EPR-Net and Deep Picard Iteration